elFani/hylia-starter/src/posts/institutional-awards-module-at-uc-san-diego.md

 In terms of process, it was going to be a complete, foundational shift for Graduate Division and Departments to accomplish this.
 This was a completely new way of handling a very time and labor intensive process - not to mention that Grad students' livelihood really depended on this going smoothly.
 Hiccups in the process meant that they would not get paid for that pay period.

 ## The Solution

+We created an Angular application that allowed Department staff to not only view a student profile, with combined data from various sources, but also a "fund profile" indexed by award so that they could have insight into different funding sources and what hand been allocated to each student.
+Additionally, there was visibility into the review/approval process surfaced in the app which granted insight into the status of awards to Departments that had never existed before.

+To help with redundant data entry, we developed "Batch entry mode," to improve efficiency and user experience.

+The Graduate Division benefited in that the Departments were essentially taking over the data entry portion by managing their own students and submitting awards directly into the Award Module database.
+They could then shift focus to review and approval, ensuring accurate and correct awards were given to students.